MichalKunicki/tattle-chat-app/README.md

 ## Link

 ## Description
 Showcase of a stream-chat-react engine and a basic ExpressJS backend set-up built on top of React.
-This project is a study on general application features like handling the state during the sign-up and log-in process, managing app content depending on the user, retrieving user data from cookies and using Axios API calls to communicate with the chat engine.
+This project is a study on general application features like handling the state during the sign-up and log-in process, setting up the backend with Heroku, managing app content depending on the user, retrieving user data from cookies and using Axios API calls to communicate with the chat engine.

 ## Tech Stack